BENJIGAO/personal-website/README.md

 # Personal Website

 Welcome to my website!
-It's under development as of right now, so stay tuned!
+It features a quick introduction of myself, followed by a projects, skills, awards, and about me section, respectively.
+Looks best in laptop/desktop screen.